MENU

 The most common side effects (>20%) of ULTOMIRIS in children with PNH were upper respiratory tract infection, anemia, abdominal pain, and headache.

-FACIT=Functional Assessment of Chronic Illness Therapy; LDH=lactate dehydrogenase.
+FACIT=Functional Assessment of Chronic Illness Therapy; LDH=lactate dehydrogenase; C5=a protein within the complement system.

 IMPORTANT SAFETY INFORMATION INCLUDING BOXED WARNING